DyzLecticus/Zeesoft/NodeJS/predictive-memory/README.md

 This module provides a **Predictor** class that can _process_ historical objects.
 It uses a **Comparator** to compare individual objects and sequences of those objects to other previously recorded sequences.
 The cache that is used to record sequences uses an internal hierarchy to quickly find similar key/value pairs in large amounts of historical data.
 In order to get balanced & weighted predictions, the second (or more) most similar cache result is used to weigh cache results whenever possible.

+This module also provides support for text classification by providing a **Classifier** class.
+It uses the same type of hierarchical cache as the **Predictor**.

 ## Installation